9. Designing functions#

 source("path_to_file.R")

-When a function library grows substantially, or when there is a need for equipping it with the relevant manual pages[6] (Section 9.3.2.3) or compiled code (Chapter 14), turning it into an R package (Section 7.3.1) might be worth considering.
-This is the case even if it is only for our own or small team’s purpose.
+When a function library grows substantially, there is a need for equipping its contents with the relevant help pages, or we wish to rely on compiled code, turning it into an R package might be worth considering.

 Important

-You do not have to publish your package on CRAN[7].
-Many users are tempted to submit whatever they have been tinkering around with for a while.
-Have mercy on the busy CRAN maintainers and do not contribute to the information overload unless you have come up with something potentially of service for other R users (make it less about you and more about the community; thank you in advance).
-R packages can always be hosted on and installed from, for instance, GitLab or GitHub.
+Packages can be written only for ourselves or a small team’s purpose.
+We do not have to publish them on CRAN[2].
+Have mercy on the busy CRAN maintainers and do not contribute to the information overload unless we have come up with something potentially of service[3] for other R users.
+Packages can always be hosted on and installed from GitLab or GitHub.

-A source package is merely a directory containing some special files and subdirectories:
+A source package is a directory containing the following special files and subdirectories:

-– a directory with R scripts (.R files), which define, e.g., functions, example datasets, etc.;man
+• R – a directory with R scripts (.R files), which define, e.g., functions, example datasets, etc.;

-– a directory with R documentation files (.Rd), describing at least all the exported objects; see Section 9.3.2.3;src
+• man – a directory with R documentation files (.Rd), describing at least all the exported objects (Section 9.2.2.3);

-See Section 1 of [62] for more details and other options.
+See Section 1 of Writing R Extensions [65] for more details and other options.
 We do not need to repeat the information from the official manual as all readers can read it themselves.

 Recall from Section 7.3.1.2 that a source package can be built and installed by calling: